 Our results have shown a work-floor perspective is useful to highlight the more meso-level systemic mechanisms that might impact on the likelihood of misconduct.
-This perspective thus adds to an individual perspective and provides a broader understanding of misconduct and how to prevent it.
+This perspective thus adds to an individual perspective taken in prior studies and provides a broader understanding of misconduct and how to prevent it.